 RUSM wishes to create an environment in which individuals feel free to discuss and redress concerns and complaints.
 RUSM understands that complainants, witnesses, and others involved in the investigation process may be concerned about the confidentiality of information they are sharing.
 In some cases, however, RUSM may be obligated to take action when it becomes aware of information relating to a complaint.
 Confidentiality will be maintained to the extent possible and consistent with RUSM’s obligations in investigating complaints.

-In the event that a student wishes to discuss a matter with greater assurances of confidentiality, they are encouraged to contact the University Counseling Center in Dominica or to seek referral to location specific mental health services stateside.
+In the event that a student wishes to discuss a matter with greater assurances of confidentiality, they are encouraged to contact the RUSM Counseling Center on the medical sciences campus or to seek referral to location specific mental health services stateside.

 Retaliation Policy Regarding Student Complaints

-RUSM prohibits retaliation against anyone who reports an incident of alleged harassment, discrimination or other unlawful conduct, or any person who assists or participates in a proceeding, investigation or hearing relating to such allegations.
+RUSM prohibits retaliation, in all its forms and manifestations, against anyone who reports an incident of alleged harassment, discrimination or other unlawful conduct, or any person who assists or participates in a proceeding, investigation or hearing relating to such allegations.

 Retaliation includes, but is not limited to, any form of intimidation, reprisal, or harassment.
 All complaints of retaliation should be reported in accordance with the complaint procedures outlined above.
 If the procedures outlined above would result in the student being required to submit his or her complaint to the person whom he or she believes is retaliating against him or her, the student may submit the retaliation complaint to the campus or location leader, who will determine an appropriate party to address the retaliation complaint.